-Some webinars employ the "1 computer to many computers" model, where you can tune in live from any computer with internet access to view the presenter's slides, and ask questions.
+Some webinars employ the "1 computer to many devices" model, where you can tune in live from any computer with internet access to view the presenter's slides, and ask questions.

-- Individuals register and participate in a live webinar using their home or office computers at a specific time.
-They may listen with speakers, but if they wish to ask a question of the presenter, a USB headset is recommended.
+- Individuals register and participate in a live webinar or Hangout on Air using their home or office computers, tablets or smart phones at a specific time.
+They may listen with their device's customary speakers, but if they wish to ask a question of the presenter, a USB headset is recommended.
 Option telephone access is available.
 Improvements to hardware technology means attendees may ask questions via their tablet or smart phone with only partial audio degradation.

 Other webinars employ the "1 computer to 1 computer" model, where attendees gather in a large meeting room equipped with a single computer with internet access to view the presenter's slides and ask questions live.

 - A society gathers in the usual meeting place to participate in a live webinar, using a computer, projector, screen, speakers and high speed access to the Internet.
 The audience hears the presentation through a mic placed near the computer speakers, or alternately through the meeting room's sound system.
 Audience members may ask questions of the presenter by standing at the mic so all parties can hear.

-- A society gathers to view an archived webinar.
-Using a computer, projector, screen, speakers and high speed access to the Internet.
+- A society gathers to view an archived webinar or HAngout on Air.
+Using a computer, projector, screen, external speakers and high speed access to the Internet.

 #3 ARCHIVED WEBINARS and HANGOUTS ON AIR